bryanlzl/Pentago/README.md

 Input board, turn, row, col, rot, Output board

 6) computer_move - Computer player that can be assigned to play against human player or ...... itself.
 A.I. level 1 randomly places pieces on the board, level 2 randomly places pieces on the board but a win condition will happen on the next turn, A.I will take necessary measures to stop opponent from winning/allow itself to win -
-Input board, turn, level, Output ai_row, ai_col, ai_rot
+Input board, turn, level, Output row, col, rot

 7) display_board - Visualisation of board